Sieep-Coding/Sieep-Coding/README.md

 ```
 - A data analyst in Grand Rapids.
 - Studying for my Master's in Computer Science.
-- Looking for new opportunities in business intelligence and software development.
+- Looking for new opportunities in software development.
 ```

 </details>